Special Requirements of the College

 An electronic degree audit is created for each student each semester.
 The student should view the audit through IDA, the University’s Interactive Degree Audit system.
 The degree audit tells the student the courses he or she must take and the requirements he or she must fulfill to receive the degree.
 The degree audit normally provides an accurate statement of requirements, but the student is responsible for knowing the requirements for the degree as stated in a catalog under which he or she is eligible to graduate and for registering so as to fulfill all these requirements.
 The student should speak with his or her assigned academic adviser before registering if in doubt about any requirement.

-In the semester or summer session in which the degree is to be conferred, the candidate must be registered at the University and must file an online graduation application form via the graduation section of the College of Natural Sciences website.
+In the semester in which the degree is to be conferred, the candidate must be registered at the University and must file an online graduation application form via the graduation section of the College of Natural Sciences website.
 This should be done during the first week of classes, if possible, but in no event later than the deadline to apply for an undergraduate degree; this date is given in the official academic calendar.
 No degree will be conferred unless the graduation application form has been filed on time.